Treat Acne Scars

 • Non-ablative lasers work on boosting your skin’s collagen production without obstructing the surface of your skin.
 They beam through the skin and are usually painless.
 This procedure removes mild wrinkles, redness, pigmentation, and unwanted hair.

-• Fractional skin rejuvenation, also called Fraxel laser treatment, is the latest procedure is and it is sublative, which means that it works at both the epidermal and dermal layers of the skin, combining the previous two methods into one.
+• Fractional skin rejuvenation, also called Fraxel laser treatment, is the latest procedure and it is sublative, which means that it works at both the epidermal and dermal layers of the skin, combining the previous two methods into one.
 It deals well with signs of aging, sun damage, and especially acne scarring.
 Unlike traditional ablative and non-ablative modalities, it is useful on the neck, chest, and hands as well, but it tends to work better on dark skin types.

 It is important to take your skin seriously and not make the problem worse by picking or squeezing your acne.
+Don’t touch them with unwashed hands and leave them alone when not applying remedies.
+Stay out of the sun, use sunscreen with a high SPF, and seek professional help if your scars don’t disappear.